 Feeling sluggish after winter?
 Many of us reach for the comfort foods a little too often when the weather is cold.
 But now that it’s warming up, you might be thinking about a spring cleanse.

-Why most detox programs are rubbish
+Why most detox programs just don’t stack up!

 Most qualified health practitioners are very skeptical of most detox programs available on the market.
 Here are a few reasons why: